 Traders employ various technical analysis indicators such as Bollinger bands, Ichimoku, moving averages, and others, as part of their Ripple trading strategies.
 These indicators are intended to help traders determine whether a trend is about to reverse or whether there is still enough momentum to keep asset prices rising.

-In this post, we take a look at the Ripple trading strategy, and we end the article with a backtest.
+In this post, we look at the Ripple trading strategy and end the article with a backtest.

 What is Ripple?

 Launched in 2012, Ripple is a blockchain-based digital payment network and protocol created by Ripple Labs Inc., a US-based technology company.
 It operates as a currency exchange and remittance network built upon a distributed open-source protocol that utilizes a permission-based mechanism.

 The network’s native cryptocurrency is known as XRP.
 Ripple is the name of the company and the network, while XRP is the cryptocurrency token.
 The purpose of XRP is to serve as an intermediate exchange mechanism between two currencies or networks.
 In other words, it is a sort of temporary settlement layer denomination.

 Ripple’s payment settlement asset exchange and remittance system works like the SWIFT system for international money and security transfers, which is used by banks and financial middlemen dealing across currencies.
 Because the network can verify that the transaction was completed successfully so quickly, it serves as a trustworthy intermediary between the two parties involved in the transaction.